josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🍯🍎_self_rescuing_eshet_chayil.md

 you can explain to them the depth of meaning and why this, specifically.

-i have done enough work. i want to see my friends silenced with slapps. stop telling lawyers they cant work with me. fix *everyones* police data. give it back; i want the data equivilent of the get, please.
+i have done enough work. i want to see my friends silenced with slapps. stop telling lawyers they cant work with me. fix *everyones* police and nhs data. give it back; i want the data equivilent of the get, please.

 put in a word with the *good family friend*, perhaps.